 Eosinophilic granuloma complex

 A condition characterised by the presence of skin lesions which can occur on many parts of the body including the face and chin.
-The exact cause isn’t known but it is thought to be due to allergens or flea bites.
+There is a high suspicion that allergies to flea bites are the cause.

-Treatment is aimed at avoidance of allergens, if known, which may include switching to a hypoallergenic diet, strict flea control, steroids to reduce inflammation and in severe cases immunosuppressive drugs.
+Avoidance of allergens, if known.
+This may include switching to a hypoallergenic diet, strict flea control and steroids to reduce inflammation.
+Severe cases will require immunosuppressive drugs.